inab/WfExS-backend/INSTALL.md

 ./basic-installer.bash
 ```

-* If you upgrade your Python installation (from version 3.6 to 3.7, for instance), or you move this folder to a different location after following this instructions, you may need to remove and reinstall the virtual environment.
+* If you upgrade your Python installation (from version 3.6 to 3.7 or later, for instance), or you move this folder to a different location after following this instructions, you may need to remove and reinstall the virtual environment.

 ## Software Dependencies